 Lehkonen, Rantanen's two-goal efforts lead Avalanche to 4-1 win over Flames

+CALGARY — The absence of last season's Norris Trophy winner, Cale Makar, didn't slow down the reigning Stanley Cup champions one bit.

-CALGARY — Artturi Lehkonen and Mikko Rantanen scored two goals apiece to lead the Colorado Avalanche to a 4-1 victory over the Calgary Flames on Wednesday night.
+Mikko Rantanen and Artturi Lehkonen scored two goals apiece to lead the Colorado Avalanche to a 4-1 victory over the Calgary Flames on Wednesday night.

-Nathan MacKinnon had a pair of assists for Colorado (23-17-3) to extend his point streak to six games.
+“It's obviously impossible to replace Cale, the best D in the world.
+I think we came together as a team,” said Rantanen.
+"Just got to defend, that's what we have to focus on.

+“Good execution in the first period,” said Avs coach Jared Bednar.
+“We were disciplined with the puck.
+We were making plays.

+"Earned a couple power plays through hard work and took advantage of our chances.”

-With their third straight win, the Avs climb within two points of the Flames, who hold the second wild-card spot in the Western Conference.
-Colorado holds three games in hand.
+With their third straight win, the Avs climbed within two points of the Flames, who hold the second wild-card spot in the Western Conference.
+Colorado has three games in hand.

+“I think we were as ready as we could be, they're the champions," said Calgary coach Darryl Sutter.

+"They had 13 guys in the lineup tonight that won the Stanley Cup last year, we had one.
+Big difference.
+We're still very much in the show me stage.”

 Tyler Toffoli scored the lone goal for Calgary (21-16-9), which has suffered back-to-back losses.